analogrithems/rustored/docs/TDD_GUIDELINES.md

    - Log important state changes and decisions

 4. **File Size Limits**
-   - Files should not exceed 500 lines to maintain readability and maintainability
+   - Files should not exceed 500 lines of actual code (excluding comments and blank lines) to maintain readability and maintainability
+   - This encourages both modular code organization and comprehensive documentation
    - If a file grows too large, consider refactoring into smaller modules

 5. **UI Navigation Tests**